Jingkun-Liu/Krause-Synchronization-Transformers/README.md

     * **Language Model Training Datasets**: Subsets of FineWeb-Edu are available at [https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu].
     * **LLMs**: Llama3-8B can be found at [https://huggingface.co/meta-llama/Meta-Llama-3-8B].
 Qwen1.5-7B can be found at [https://huggingface.co/Qwen/Qwen1.5-7B].
 ---
-> **Local Dataset Release**:
-> We have also prepared a set of locally curated datasets optimized for this project, which will be released soon to ensure reproducibility.

 ## Model Checkpoints
 Checkpoints are available at https://drive.google.com/drive/folders/1wZ4MvuzXHPQO4IPaT2tANtnqlaNSCiZa?usp=sharing.